matejavulic/Ebank-Web-App/README.md

  - Handling HTTP PUT, POST and GET requests
  - Getting all user information from databases (make database queries)
  - MIME type validation and image upload handling
- - Formating and preparing data in convenient format to be shown on front end
+ - Formatting and preparing data in convenient format to be shown on front end
  - Creating, editing and deleting of user transactions

 ### Django server
 This server has two implemented API services:
  - **Dummy data service**
    When a new user signs up, this service sends random JSON object to Node.js sever upon request.
 JSON object contains random data (mobile phone number, branch name, and home address) pulled out of .csv file (or as a random number in case of phone number) on Django server.
-After data receiving, Node.js server updates corrensponing user data in MongoDB with the data provided.
+After data receiving, Node.js server updates corresponding user data in MongoDB with the data provided.

  - **Exchange rates service**
-    This service sends API calls to the free [Exchange rates API](https://api.exchangeratesapi.io/), formats retreived data and sends it back to the Node.js server.
+    This service sends API calls to the free [Exchange rates API](https://api.exchangeratesapi.io/), formats retrieved data and sends it back to the Node.js server.

 ## Data tier
 ### MongoDB database
-Database holds data related to a user account and user transactios.
-User transactions are stored only temporarily in this databse (such data should be held in relational database).
+Database holds data related to a user account and user transactions.
+User transactions are stored only temporarily in this database (such data should be held in relational database).
 Also, it is connected with 1-1 relation through foreign key (bankAccount filed) with MySQL table account (private key accountID).
 In the further development it will be shifted to a MySQL Database, and will be connected through _ id field with customerID table in MySQL.
 Here is the model of database:

  ![mongoDB](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/mongodb.png)